 Students are trained in a single cohort initially (in the first six months) through a series of taught courses, covering a wide range of topics in synthetic inorganic chemistry.
-Details of the modules are provided on the centre's website.
-From the second half of year one students will focus primarily on their substantive research project, which they will have chosen prior to the start of their course.
+Details of the modules are provided on the CDT's website.
+From the second half of year one, students will focus primarily on their substantive research project, which they will have chosen prior to the start of their course.
 During all four years of the programme students also receive a tailored programme designed to broaden their research and professional skills.

 At the beginning of their fourth year students must pass Confirmation of Status, to ensure that they are on track to complete the thesis within a reasonable time.
 The degree is examined by thesis and oral examination by two examiners, one of whom is normally from Oxford and one from elsewhere.

 The allocation of graduate supervision for this course is the responsibility of the Department of Chemistry and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 A supervisor may also be found outside the Department of Chemistry.

 This is a new programme and there are no alumni yet.
 The department runs a number of activities in close cooperation with the Careers Service, including an annual careers conference, CV workshops and visits from many prospective employers.
 The programme also has strong engagement with industry, with regular visits and several interactions with industrial partners.